Context-aware Reranking with Utility Maximization for Recommendation: Model Framework

 From the perspective of matching an item to its most suitable position, the initial ranking provides reasonable matching results.
 Therefore, we only need to exchange improper matching towards the optimal ranking by comparing the utility before and after swapping the matching between a pair of items.
 Hence, we adopt pairwise optimization and choose an efficient pairwise ranking framework, LambdaLoss~\cite{lambdaloss}, which is defined as

 where $y_i$ and $s_i$ denote the label and predicted score of item $i$, the parameter $\sigma$ determines the shape of the sigmoid function, and $|\Delta NDCG(i, j)|$ is defined as the absolute difference between the NDCG metric before and after the two items $i$ and $j$ are swapped.
 Notice that the original LambdaLoss framework aims to optimize the NDCG metric while our goal is to maximize the total utility.
-We need to replace NDCG with a utility-based metric.
-Therefore, we derive an unbiased listwise metric of $U_{\pi}(r)$ for any permutation $\pi$ in request $r$ as
+Therefore, we derive an unbiased estimate of the listwise utility $U_{\pi}(r)$ in Eq.~\eqref{eq:utility} to replace the original NDCG.
+For any permutation $\pi$ in request $r$, our designed utility metric is

-where $P(c_{i, \pi(i)}=1)$ and $P(c_{i, k_{i}}=1)$ denote the estimated click probability of item $i$ displayed in the position of permutation $\pi$ and historical logs, which is estimated by the utility-oriented evaluator.
-The utility metric can be proved unbiased by showing the expectation of $u_{\pi}$(r) is equivalent to $U_{\pi}$(r) in Eq.~\eqref{eq:utility} , as
+where $P(c_{i, \pi(i)}=1)$ and $P(c_{i, k_{i}}=1)$ denote the estimated click probability of item $i$ displayed in the position of permutation $\pi$ and historical logs, which is estimated by the utility-oriented evaluator. $\gamma_i$ is a given fixed utility value for item $i$.
+The utility metric can be proved unbiased by showing the expectation of $u_{\pi}$(r) is equivalent to $U_{\pi}$(r) , as

 Then, similar to $|\Delta NDCG(i, j)|$, we sample item pairs from the ranking list provided by the initial ranker, and then calculate the difference between the listwise utility metric before and after the two items $i$ and $j$ are swapped: